pangolin-do-golang/thumb-processor-worker/README.md

     - `core`: Directory that contains the application's core business logic.
         - `thumb`: Directory contains definition of the entity's heights, interfaces, repository and service of the entity Thumb.
     - `adapters`: Directory to contain external services that will interact with the application core.
-        - `db`: Directory contains the implementation of the repositories.
-        - `rest`: Directory that contains the definition of the application's controllers and handlers for manipulating data provided by the controller
     - `domainerrors`: Directory that contains the definition of the application's domain errors.